LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Some benchmarking approaches are presented in the following section.

 #### 4.3.2.2 Benchmarking of Health Information Systems
-Benchmarking in general describes a process in which organizations evaluate various aspects of their performance and compare it to given standards or to the best organizations (“best practice”).
+Benchmarking in general describes a process in which organizations evaluate various aspects of their performance and compare it to given standards or to the best organizations ("best practice").
 Benchmarking uses quantitative criteria (KPIs) for comparing situations.

 In strategic management, benchmarking is seen as an important approach to assess the performance of a health care facility.
 Benchmarking is often seen as part of a continuous quality improvement process in which health care facilities measure and then steadily improve their performance.